matomo-org/plugin-TrackingSpamPrevention/README.md

 You can also be notified by email when an IP address is banned because a visit had too many actions.

-### 4. Exlude countries
+### 4. Exclude countries

-This feature lets you configure to only accepted tracking requests for visitors from specific countries.
-For example if you have a German website, then it might be unexpected to have any legit visitors from a country outside of Europe meaning a visitor is likely a spammer or a bot in this case.
+This feature lets you configure to only accept tracking requests for visitors from specific countries.
+For example, if you have a German website, then it might be unexpected to have any legit visitors from a country outside of Europe meaning a visitor is likely a spammer or a bot in this case.
 By only tracking visitors from certain countries you can easily avoid a lot of potential spam and bots plus you might also avoid needing to be compliant with certain privacy laws.

 ### 5. Referrer spam

 This feature is not part of this plugin but part of Matomo core.
 Matomo maintains a [list of spam referrers](https://matomo.org/blog/2015/05/stopping-referrer-spam/) and Matomo will block tracking requests when such a referrer is detected.

+### Privacy

+The plugin does not send any information of your visitors to another server.
+If you enable the "block requests from cloud providers" feature, then your server will download up to date IP ranges from cloud providers directly and store the information in your database.